SrBaliardo/xmen-project/README.md

 # X-Men project for fans of the classics.

 <b> Dev Em Dobro </b> didactic project.

+X-Men page - by hovering over the character's card, the data is changed according to the selection (name, description, large image).

 Project designed for practice, but easily adapted for business.